Jul 19 04:01 UTC

 Solar Wind & Bz Analysis

-The Solar Wind quality remains steady over the next 33 minutes.
+The overall Solar Wind over the next 49 minutes is improving.

 3-Day Aurora Forecast by NOAA